M5 motorway (Syria): Syrian civil war

 Parts of the M5 have been in the control of various rebel groups in the Syrian Civil War since 2012.

+The northern entrance from M45 motorway to Damascus.
+The motorway has eight lanes divided by Jersey barrier and streetlight poles with four light heads each pole.

 In October 2019, the north of the highway became a warzone, as Turkish-backed Syrian rebel forces advanced into the Kurdish-controlled region of Rojava.
 Civilians had been killed near the motorway.
-Turkish media also reported that it was the goal of Turkey's Operation Peace Spring to reach the M4 junction with the M5 in the Turkish occupation of northern Syria.
+Turkish media also reported that it was the goal of Turkey's Operation Peace Spring to reach the M4 junction with the M5 in the Syrian opposition area.

 On 14 February 2020, the Syrian Army recaptured the M5 motorway fully for the first time since 2012 before opposition factions and Turkish forces recaptured Saraqib by 26 February and cut the highway once again on 27 February.
 On 1 March, Saraqib was back under Syrian Army control and also regained control of the entire motorway by 3 March.

 On 8 March 2020, the M5 highway was reopened for civilian use.

 On 28 November 2024, the M5 highway was cut off during the Northwestern Syria offensive by opposition groups.

+Post-war events

+Since 2026, there are major tenders to rehabilitate M5 (M45) completely within 500 days.
+This is a significant decision held by Ministry of Transport under the new Syrian government.

+M5 motorway in Kaseeba, Aleppo governorate.
+This section is a dual carriageway separated by Jersey barrier.